bogdanbojan/moviesplatform/README.md

 Thus, each `userId` has a respective `name` and `permissions` collection.

 ---

+*Regarding design decisions*

+I've made a struct called `Application` that embeds the storage, logging and error handling - In this way I have a centralized entity to hold the important things.
+It makes use of composition, therefore it has embedded other entities in itself and can use their internal structure/methods.

+The database is using the `DataPuller` interface which shows the behaviour of how we extract the data.
+We also have the `Storage` struct that implements it.
+That struct also holds the structure for the service.permission.feature model and knows if the model is correct.
+That is, if the permission is part of the feature and that the feature is part of the service.
+The basis of this is achieved through the use of maps for quick lookups.

 *Why use JSON for the data storage?*

 The `.json` format is advantageous since we have a quick lookup time on every request(avg.
 O(1) because it is unmarshalled into a map).
 It also uses the `embed` capability of Go.
 Another aspect of handling the data ingestion part this way is that it also pertains to unmarshalling the data in an easy manner into native go data structures.

+We have the option of reading directly from file, if we so choose.
+We just need to mention which method we prefer.
+Reading from a file makes mocking things a bit easier as well.

 *Why log things this way?*